Omnigraph

 branchThe branch being inspected

-manifest_versionThe snapshot version this branch currently points to
+manifest_versionThe current manifest version for this branch

 table_keyThe name of the node or edge type